abi-1128/DeepSeaDNA/README.md

 # The AI-Powered eDNA Analysis System is an end-to-end platform that analyzes environmental DNA (eDNA) from ocean water to automatically:

-Detect known species

-Identify potential new species

-Predict ecological interactions

-Track biodiversity drift across seasons and locations

-Provide visual insights through a modern dashboard

-Offer explanations using a built-in chatbot assistant
+Detect known species,Identify potential new species,Predict ecological interactions,Track biodiversity drift across seasons and locations,Provide visual insights through a modern dashboard and Offer explanations using a built-in chatbot assistant

 This system enables deep-sea biodiversity discovery even in regions where 91% of species remain unknown.